-If your pet is flying domestically within the continental U.S., Puerto Rico or into Hawaii, has a combined weight (pet and kennel) of less than 100 pounds, and uses a kennel no larger than 36L"x26W"x28H", then they will fly as Priority Parcel Service (PPS).Calculate PPS rates
+If your pet is flying domestically within the continental U.S., Puerto Rico or into Hawaii, has a combined weight (pet and kennel) of less than 100 pounds, and uses a kennel no larger than 36L"x26W"x28H", then they will fly as Priority Parcel Service (PPS).Calculate your PPS rate

 If your pet is flying internationally, out of Hawaii, or exceeds the PPS weight and container restriction, then they will fly as ExpediteFS.

 Please note that an additional $85 peak surcharge per air waybill will apply to the Animals rates.

 If you transport animals more than once a month, set up an account and apply for a credit account.Create an account

 At ticket counters, baggage service areas and global: Credit card, debit card and customer credit account.

-All active members of U.S. military forces and their dependents receive a discount of 50% off of our published rates for transporting pets domestically and internationally.
+All active members of U.S. military forces receive a discount of 50% off of our published rates for transporting pets domestically and internationally.